 Career exploration for parents and teens

-The following websites and articles will help parents in the specifics of guiding their teen as they begin to consider employment and career opportunities.
+The following websites, videos and articles will help parents in the specifics of guiding their teen as they begin to consider employment and career opportunities.
 It’s never too early or too late in your teenager’s life to begin these explorations!

 - 5 Ways to Help Your Teens’ Career Path (The Job Network)